sammuelyee/docs/faqs.md

 ### How can I show only one country/area/region on a map?

 If you would like to have a map featuring only one region or a given set of boundaries, the easiest place to start is by using the SQL wizard in your editor.
-You could use a SQL statement like:
+For example, you can use the SQL statement:

 {% highlight sql %}
 SELECT * FROM tablename WHERE name = 'country/region/area'